Supporting patient and public involvement in research

 For professionals - I have a professional role in patient and public involvement

 You might find the guidance embedded in the NIHR website helpful for advising researchers or public contributors.
 But if you want to learn more about specific areas of involvement, for example involving children and young people or co-producing a research project, take a look at our full suite of resources on Learning for Involvement.

 Browse our full range of resources

-These resources are living documents, do get in touch if you have comments or feedback about the resources firstname.lastname@example.org
+These resources are living documents, do get in touch if you have comments or feedback about the resources.

 A note on INVOLVE

-INVOLVE was superseded by the establishment of the NIHR Centre for Engagement and Dissemination in April 2020, and therefore does not exist anymore.
+INVOLVE was superseded by the establishment of a new NIHR centre in April 2020, and therefore does not exist anymore.
 As a result, the INVOLVE website will be retired by June 2021, and the content on the website will no longer be updated or actively supported.